-This isn’t going to be easy.
-I’ve been putting off writing about this.
-I had written a blog post several weeks ago with good news then it happened.
+This isn’t going to be an easy topic to discuss.
+I’ve been putting off writing about my miscarriage.
+I had prepared a blog post with the good news about my pregnancy then it happened.
 The unexpected became a reality for our family.
 In the beginning of November I found out I was pregnant with our second child.
 It wasn’t something we planned, once again but this time it wasn’t scary.
 It was comforting to know I’ve already gone through this.
 I knew what to expect.

 With my first pregnancy I remember feeling overwhelmed with what would come with having a baby.
 I’m sure most women feel the same.
-But now I was confident in what I was doing.
+But now I felt confident in what I was doing.